Francistown, Botswana - Things to Do in Francistown

 When to Visit

-The best time to visit Francistown is during the dry season from May to September when temperatures are more comfortable and rainfall is minimal.
-This period offers pleasant daytime temperatures around 20-25°C and cool evenings, making it ideal for outdoor activities and sightseeing.
-The wet season (November to March) brings higher temperatures and afternoon thunderstorms, though the landscape becomes lush and green.
-Wildlife viewing at nearby reserves is generally better during the dry months when animals congregate around water sources.
+The best time to visit Francistown is during the dry winter months from May to September, when temperatures are mild (15-25°C), humidity is low, and rainfall is minimal.
+This period offers excellent conditions for outdoor activities and cultural exploration.
+The hot season from October to April brings temperatures up to 35°C and occasional thunderstorms, but also lush green landscapes and fewer crowds.
+Wildlife viewing at nearby reserves is best during the dry season when animals gather around water sources.
+Avoid the peak summer months of December-February if you're sensitive to heat and humidity.

 Insider Tips

-Learn basic Setswana greetings like 'Dumela' (hello) - locals greatly appreciate the effort and it opens doors to warmer interactions
+Learn basic Setswana greetings like 'Dumela' (hello) - locals appreciate the effort and it often leads to warmer interactions and better service.

 Explore Activities in Francistown